 The words ripped Brenda back to her childhood, back to that day she’d first realized she wouldn’t amount to much.
-A report card full of C’s in her mother’s hand, a sour smirk playing across those cold lips: "What are you so proud about, squirt?
+A report card full of Cs in her mother’s hand, that sour smirk playing over those cold, mean lips of hers: "What are you so proud of, squirt?
 This?
 Don’t you go thinking you’re a smarty pants on me, cause you ain’t.”

 And it was true.
 She hadn’t amounted to much.
-Yet somehow, she’d produced this bright, shiny thing next to her—this child with fire in her soul and an aim to do something decent with her life.
-And damn, Nat was smart.
+Yet somehow, she’d produced this bright, shiny thing next to her—this child with fire in her gut and an aim to do something decent with her life.
+She wasn’t much to look at, baby-faced with no bone structure and over-plump cheeks just like her mother.
+That scatter of acne.
+But damn, Nat was smart.
 Smarter than she’d ever been by a long shot.
-Brenda knew she didn’t deserve to turn out like her, and it was high time she knew it.
-Brenda opened her mouth to tell her so, but a flash of something white sent a hot slug of panic pulsing through her gut.
+A’s and B’s all through high school.
+Brenda knew she didn’t deserve to turn out like her, didn’t deserve—

-The girl screamed and cranked the wheel to the left, back to the right.
-Jammed the brakes so hard it sent the car into a long, looping skid.
-Brenda felt her stomach drop.
+The girl screamed and cranked the wheel to the left, jammed the brakes so hard it sent the car into a long, looping skid.
+Brenda’s stomach dropped.
 A sickening crunch bled through the metal frame, the tires slamming up against the wheel wells as they fish-tailed to a stop.
-Brenda yelped for a breath, stared into the rearview mirror at the shadowed clump steaming in the rain ten yards back.
+Brenda gulped for a breath and stared into the rearview mirror at the shadowed clump steaming in the rain ten yards back.

 “Momma...wh-what, what was that?”